 Yoga butts are awesome.
 Don’t believe me?
-Just look at how popular sites like www.girlsinyogapants.com (warning – sexy pics) are these days.
+Just look at how popular sites like www.girlsinyogapants.com (warning – sexy pics may be NSFW) are these days.

 So I decided to do some research, and find out exactly how to get a yoga butt.
-These things can be built people, it just takes a bit of hardwork and sweat.
+I’m telling you, these things can be built people, it just takes a bit of hard work and sweat.

 What Makes Yoga Butts So Sexy?